-Name of Directors Nature of Designation Appointment Date Mr Murray Dangar Bell Lead Independent Director, Chairman of the Board, Chairman of the NRC Appointed as Lead Independent Director, ARC Member and NRC Member on 1 November 2019; Appointed as Chairman of the Board on 31 December 2019; and Appointed as Chairman of the NRC on 31 July 2020 Ms Gouw Vi Ven Independent Director Re-designated from Executive Director to Non-Executive Non-Independent Director on 31 December 2019; Appointed as NRC Member on 31 December 2019; Re-designated from Non-Executive Non-Independent Director to Independent Director on 31 March 2023; and Appointed as ARC member on 31 March 2023

-Name of Directors Nature of Designation Appointment Date Mr Mark Leong Kei Wei Independent Director, Chairman of the ARC Appointed as Independent Director on 15 July 2020; Appointed as Chairman of the ARC on 31 July 2020; and Appointed as NRC member on 31 March 2023 Mr Liew Chee Seng James Executive Director and Chief Executive Officer (" CEO ") Appointed as Chief Executive Officer on 1 May 2019; and Appointed as Executive Director on 31 December 2019
+Name of Directors Nature of Designation Appointment Date Mr Murray Dangar Bell Lead Independent Director, Chairman of the Board, Chairman of the NRC Appointed as Lead Independent Director, ARC Member and NRC Member on 1 November 2019; Appointed as Chairman of the Board on 31 December 2019; and Appointed as Chairman of the NRC on 31 July 2020 Ms Gouw Vi Ven Independent Director Re-designated from Executive Director to Non-Executive Non-Independent Director on 31 December 2019; Appointed as NRC Member on 31 December 2019; Re-designated from Non-Executive Non-Independent Director to Independent Director on 31 March 2023; and Appointed as ARC member on 31 March 2023 Mr Mark Leong Kei Wei Independent Director, Chairman of the ARC Appointed as Independent Director on 15 July 2020; Appointed as Chairman of the ARC on 31 July 2020; and Appointed as NRC member on 31 March 2023 Mr Liew Chee Seng James Executive Director and CEO Appointed as Chief Executive Officer on 1 May 2019; and Appointed as Executive Director on 31 December 2019

-The profiles of the Directors are set out on pages 16 and 17 of this Annual Report.
+The profiles of the Directors are set out on pages 16 to 17 of this Annual Report.
 There is no alternate director appointed to the Board.